biscuit-auth/website/content/blog/biscuit-2.0.md

 While Biscuit has great ambitions for your systems, it can be integrated right now without replacing the entire authorization stack: you can use it to carry user ids and API keys, and benefit from attenuation on the client side.
+Users could take their token, that contains their session ID, and attenuate it for use on a specific server, by adding checks for a specific source IP address, and a short expiration.
+Or give a full access, but only for a specific project.

 And with this 2.0 release, we made it easier to integrate, simplified the authorization language and improved performance.

+## What changed in 2.0?

+### New cryptographic signatures

 The first big improvement of Biscuit 2.0 is the new cryptographic scheme.
 It has evolved over the course of the project, from pairing based cryptography to